cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 - `/v2/metrics/modules` - All module's metrics ([Link](https://apiland.deno.dev/v2/metrics/modules))

 The "metrics" returned by this endpoint is much more than just metrics.
-Then include basic data on the module including dependencies and versions and **uploaded_at** datetime when a new module version github tag was created.
+Then include basic data on the module including dependencies, versions and **uploaded_at** datetime when a new module version github tag was created.

 This endpoint supports the query parameters **limit** and **page** that is used to determine result set size and page number like the modules endpoint.

 If also supports an **order_by** query parameter which ranks the query results by a particular field value.

-The results set for this endpoint puts data in an **items** arral like was done for the modules endpoint above.
+The results set for this endpoint puts data in an **items** array like was done for the modules endpoint above.

 - `/v2/metrics/modules/:module` - Metrics for a specific third-party module